chrisant996/clink/docs/clink.md

 <a name="rlcmd-clink-expand-history-and-alias"></a>`clink-expand-history-and-alias` | | Performs [history](#using-history-expansion) and doskey alias expansion in the input line.
 <a name="rlcmd-clink-expand-line"></a>`clink-expand-line` | <kbd>Alt</kbd>-<kbd>Ctrl</kbd>-<kbd>e</kbd> | Performs [history](#using-history-expansion), doskey alias, and environment variable expansion in the input line.
 <a name="rlcmd-clink-find-conhost"></a>`clink-find-conhost` | | Activates the "Find" dialog when running in a standard console window (hosted by the OS conhost).
 This is equivalent to picking "Find..." from the console window's system menu.
 When [`clink.default_bindings`](#clink_default_bindings) is enabled, this is bound to <kbd>Ctrl</kbd>-<kbd>f</kbd>.
+<a name="rlcmd-clink-forward-bigword"></a>`clink-forward-bigword` | | Move forward to the beginning of the next space delimited word, or insert the next full suggested word up to a space.
 <a name="rlcmd-clink-insert-dot-dot"></a>`clink-insert-dot-dot` | <kbd>Alt</kbd>-<kbd>a</kbd> | Inserts `..\` at the cursor point.
 <a name="rlcmd-clink-insert-suggested-full-word"></a>`clink-insert-suggested-full-word` | | If there is a suggestion, insert the next full word from the suggested line.
 <a name="rlcmd-clink-insert-suggested-line"></a>`clink-insert-suggested-line` | | If there is a suggestion, insert the suggested line.